 We discuss privacy norms and relevant information practices to ensure mutual understanding of essential concepts and identify differences in each agency’s approaches.
 For example, 18F’s design research is defined by information practices outlined in GSA’s Privacy Impact Assessment for Design Research.
 However, our norms are not our partner’s norms; and just because GSA’s Privacy Office sanctions our design research program doesn’t mean that our partner agency’s privacy office will do the same (see legal and privacy).
 As we conduct design research on behalf of our agency partners, we may need to prompt conversation between the following GSA offices and their counterparts at our partner agencies:

 - Paperwork Reduction Act (PRA) Desk Officer

 Practicing user-centered design in government is complex.
 In some cases, we can find that policy dictates decisions we otherwise thought were ours to make about how a product or service functions or how we carry out the user-centered design process.
-For example, as we helped build the new FEC.gov 18F conducted usability testing to see how our proposed designs might affect the site’s usability.
+For example, as we helped build the new FEC.gov as discussed on our blog 18F conducted usability testing to see how our proposed designs might affect the site’s usability.
 If we were to suggest changes to the forms that campaigns use to file with the FEC, the FEC might be legally required to solicit public feedback in the Federal Register over a multi-month period.